dyncan/Salesforce-Limits-Tracker/README.md

 # Salesforce-Limits-Tracker
 This app use Node.js, ReactJS, and Salesforce technology to display organizational limitation in Salesforce CRM.
 Node.js builds the backend, while ReactJS creates the user interface for viewing limitation.

+This project is referenced to [Philippe Ozil repo](https://github.com/pozil/salesforce-react-integration/tree/master)

 ## About

 - using [JSforce](https://jsforce.github.io) as a Salesforce client